 - If you have a load of laundry drying, set the covered bowl on top of the dryer.
 Make sure you have it on a towel, or it might “wander” off the top of your dryer - that would be really sad!

 - Place the bowl on a heating pad.

-- Don’t be afraid to generously flour your work surface when shaping these dinner rolls.
-For years, I had trouble making bread and would get so frustrated because the dough would stick to the counter and my hands and everything would be a big mess.
-I finally learned that I just wasn’t using enough flour.
-Don’t overdo the flour but use enough so that the dough isn’t sticky.
+- Don't be afraid to generously flour your work surface when shaping these dinner rolls.
+For years, I had trouble making bread and would get so frustrated because the dough would stick to the counter or my hands and everything would be a big mess.
+I finally learned that I just wasn't using enough flour.
+Don't overdo the flour but use enough so that the dough isn't sticky.

 - For a pretty shiny coating on these rolls, the recipe directs to brush them with an egg wash which is simply beaten egg mixed with a little water.
 When you brush on the egg wash, use a light touch.
 You don't want a lot of the egg mixture to run down the sides of the roll or onto the pan.
 Cover the tops of the rolls with the egg wash, but don't be heavy-handed.